ivlub/accorda/README.md

 **Note:** For detailed request/response schemas and parameters, please refer to the Swagger documentation at `/docs`.

+## Data Handling & Privacy (GDPR Compliance)

+This application prioritizes data privacy.
+Uploaded documents are **not** stored permanently on our servers.
+They are processed solely in temporary memory or temporary files during the analysis or comparison task.
+Once the processing is complete and the results are returned to the user, these temporary files are immediately and securely deleted.
+This ensures that your sensitive contract data is not retained, aligning with GDPR principles.

 ## AI Contract Analysis Flow

 The core contract analysis process, typically triggered via the frontend, involves a sequence of calls to the backend API: